 I know first hand that borrowing from payday lenders can turn into a vicious cycle.
 When I hit financial rock bottom, I owed three different payday lenders money.
 I ended up closing my checking account, letting their check bounce, and sending them all monthly payments to make good on my payday loans.
 I don’t recommend doing this because my credit rating took a beating!
 And I received plenty of collection calls, despite sending them money every month.

 If you’re in a similar situation, the good news is that help is available.
-My friend, Randy Williams of A Debt Coach (a non-profit organization), is able to negotiate payment terms with payday lenders and help you stop the vicious cycle without destroying your credit.
-You can find more info here: http://adebtcoach.org/payday-loan/
+There are non-profit debt consolidation companies that can negotiate payment terms with payday lenders and help you stop the vicious cycle without destroying your credit.